mrmanc/mrmanc.github.io/_posts/2012-06-26-ascii-graph-pivot-your-standard-out.md

-I haven't implemented a min value because thinking about that makes my head hurt.
+I haven’t implemented a min value because thinking about that makes my head hurt.
 If you fancy doing it yourself, let me know so I can use it :)

 Issues: Percentiles are wrong (for some interpretations of wrong) when you zoom in or change the max rows.

 **Get the script: http://bit.ly/log-ninja**

-Oh, and see Zach Holman's [Spark](https://github.com/holman/spark) tool for another smart command line visualisation of numbers.
+Oh, and see Zach Holman’s [Spark](https://github.com/holman/spark) tool for another smart command line visualisation of numbers.

-Perhaps (following Zach Holman's example) you want to understand the distribution of earthquake magnitudes in the last week?
+Perhaps (following Zach Holman’s example) you want to understand the distribution of earthquake magnitudes in the last week?
 Simple.